rocket-pool/RPIPs/RPIPs/RPIP-49.md

 * [RPIP-46: Universal Adjustable Revenue Split](RPIP-46.md)
   * Heuristic adjustments.

-## Current Status - 2024-05-28
+## Current Status - 2024-06-04

 Current efforts are primarily focused on two areas.
 1. Creating explanations of the tokenomics rework content at various levels of complexity.
 2. Getting technical feedback on the rework content specifications from prominent members of the Rocket Pool community.

-A maintained list of open tasks is available via google sheet [here](https://docs.google.com/spreadsheets/d/1KDTeFnNl3XLFO37upti6NbT2p2GDYJ4GKH4aJ51gQZA/edit?pli=1#gid=725857744).
+A maintained list of open tasks is available via google sheet [here](https://docs.google.com/spreadsheets/d/1KDTeFnNl3XLFO37upti6NbT2p2GDYJ4GKH4aJ51gQZA/edit#gid=1057764164).

 ### Estimated Process

 The below is generally agreed to be the steps to be completed before we can consider this 'decided'.

 1. Complete the first draft of the full proposal specifications.
-2. Seek feedback from technically skilled or highly engaged community members on the draft specifications. **<-- We are approximately here.**
+2. Seek feedback from technically skilled or highly engaged community members on the draft specifications.
-3. Create high-level explanations and informational material for the full proposal for consumption by the wider community.
+3. Create high-level explanations and informational material for the full proposal for consumption by the wider community. **<-- We are approximately here.**
 4. Make a concerted effort to gather feedback via the forum from the wider community.
 5. Update the proposal and specifications as needed taking into account wider community feedback.
 6. Run a forum temperature check vote on the full proposal (bar value capture mechanism).